Stanfords: History

 Stanfords was hit by an incendiary bomb on the night of 15 April 1941 and it only survived due to the thousands of Ordnance Survey maps tightly stacked on the shop's upper floors, which kept the fire from spreading.
 In 1997 a second store opened in Bristol.
 The company also operates a division based in Manchester, providing mapping for business purposes such as large scale maps for planning applications.
+The bookshop in Spring Gardens was in business from 2003 to 2013.

 For the shop's 150th anniversary in 2003 a National Geographic world map in vinyl, costing £40,000, was laid onto the ground floor, with maps of the Himalaya and London on the other floors.
 In 2015 the company took over sponsorship of the annual Dolman Travel Book Award, renaming it the Edward Stanford Travel Writing Awards.
 In 2018 Stanfords opened a new location at 7 Mercer Walk in Covent Garden; the Long Acre site closed in January 2019.

 The shop closed in March 2020 because of loss of business from restrictions to prevent the spread of the coronavirus pandemic, but funds received from a crowdfunding appeal enabled it to reopen in 2021.
 On 31 January 2022 the company acquired the Bookharbour business from OneOcean, to expand its range of charts and navigation products.